usnistgov/metaschema/website/content/specification/_index.md

 The design of the Metaschema modeling approach addresses the following needs:

-1. Reduce the implementation burden of supporting multiple formats, along with documentation, schemas, data, and related tooling.
+1. **Ease Maintenance:** Reduce the implementation burden of supporting multiple formats, along with documentation, schemas, data, and related tooling.
-1. Reduce the cost of adopting a new supported data format.
+1. **Ease Format Adoption Costs:** Reduce the cost of adopting a new supported data format.
-1. Unify support for compatible data descriptions in multiple formats, such as XML, JSON, YAML and potentially others over time.
+1. **Unified Format Support:** Unify support for compatible data descriptions in multiple formats, such as XML, JSON, YAML and potentially others over time.
-1. Produce schema documentation from the same source as schema files and tools.
+1. **Ease Production of Format Documentation:** Produce schema documentation from the same source as schema files and tools.
-1. Enable distributed, semi-coordinated experimentation with the format(s) and related tools supported by a given Metaschema module.
+1. **Promote Model Experimentation:** Enable distributed, semi-coordinated experimentation with the format(s) and related tools supported by a given Metaschema module.

 ## Design Approach

 The Metaschema provides a reduced, lightweight modeling language with constraints that apply at the level of the information model abstraction.

 The following philosophy was used in the current design:
-- Mediate between the structural differences in the XML, JSON, and YAML data formats by providing format-specific tailoring capabilities that improve the expression and conciseness of Metaschema-based data in a given format.
+- **Mediate Format Structural Differences:** Mediate between the structural differences in the XML, JSON, and YAML data formats by providing format-specific tailoring capabilities that improve the expression and conciseness of Metaschema-based data in a given format.
 This has the added benefit of making Metaschema easier to learn and use over learning the idiosyncrasies of each data format.
-- To the extent possible, maximize the use of data format specific features, while still aligning modeling functionality across all supported data formats.
+- **Capitalize on Format Features:** To the extent possible, maximize the use of data format specific features, while still aligning modeling functionality across all supported data formats.
 In some cases, support for specific data format and schema features may be reduced where these features do not align well across all supported data format.
-- Use modeling constructs that map cleanly into features offered by XML and JSON schema technologies.
+- **Unify Information Modeling Across Formats:** Use modeling constructs that map cleanly into features offered by XML and JSON schema technologies.
 This ensures that all information can be preserved, without data loss in bidirectional conversion.
-- Eliminate the need for additional inputs, reliance on arbitrary conventions, or runtime settings to reliably produce correspondent XML, JSON or YAML from any other supported format.
+- **Reduce Runtime Complexities:** Eliminate the need for additional inputs, reliance on arbitrary conventions, or runtime settings to reliably produce correspondent XML, JSON or YAML from any other supported format.
-- Focus on the production of a rich specification that facilitates running code supporting automated generation of schemas, documentation, tooling, and other model-related artifacts consistent with the model defined and documented by a given Metaschema module.
+- **Focus on Running Code:** Focus on the production of a rich specification that facilitates running code supporting automated generation of schemas, documentation, tooling, and other model-related artifacts consistent with the model defined and documented by a given Metaschema module.

 # Information Modeling